top of page

 Panamerican Art Projects

-“Petits: women Artist Redefining The Scale”
+“Petits: Women Artists Redefining The Scale”

-Tile: “Take the absence of Fear”.
+Title: “Take the absence of Fear”

-Technique: Weaving in wood Childvintage chair.
+Technique: Weaving in wood, Childvintage chair.

 Read More